 Nashville was founded in 1840 and named in like fashion with its Tennessee counterpart, Nashville, for the Revolutionary War hero General Francis Nash (1742-1777), fatally wounded in the Battle of Germantown.
-Nashville, incorporated as a town on December 20, 1892 (Ga.
-Laws 1892, p.
-162) and as a city in 1900.
-Designated as the County seat of Berrien County in 1856.
+Nashville was incorporated as a town on December 20, 1892 and as a city in 1900.
+It was designated as the County seat of Berrien County in 1856.